PowerBiDevCamp/TOM_CreateFabricDataset/README.md

-This GitHub repository contains a sample C# console application named **TOM_CreateFabricDataset** which demonstrates how to automate the creation of a DirectLake mode dataset for Power BI using the Tabular Object Model (TOM).
-Inside this repository, there is also a Fabric notebook named **CreateLakehouseTables.ipynb** with Python code which can be used to generate Lakehouse tables in delta format that will be used the underlying datasource for the DirectLake dataset.
+This GitHub repository contains a sample C# console application named **TOM_CreateFabricDataset** which demonstrates how to automate the creation of a DirectLake-mode dataset for Power BI using the Tabular Object Model (TOM).
+Inside this repository, there is also a Fabric notebook named **CreateLakehouseTables.ipynb** with Python code which can be used to generate Lakehouse tables in delta format that will be used as the underlying datasource for the DirectLake dataset.

-Here are the high-level steps to set up and complete the demonstration:
+Here are the high-level steps to set up and run through this
+demonstration:

 - Create a new workspace associated with Fabric capacity

-- Create a new Lakehouse in the new workspace
+- Create a new Fabric lakehouse in the new workspace

-- Generate Lakehouse tables using pre-provided Python code in Fabric notebook
+- Generate lakehouse tables using pre-provided Python code in Fabric notebook

 - Set up and run the custom C# application to automate the creation of a